MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-office365.md

     In the **Windows PowerShell credential request** dialog box, supply your Office 365 user name and password.

-3. Connect to the Exchange Online service by running the following two commands:
+3. Connect to the Exchange Online service by first setting a variable:

     	$Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://ps.outlook.com/powershell/ -Credential $Cred -Authentication Basic –AllowRedirection

+    Then run the following command:

     	Import-PSSession $Session

 4. Run the following command:

     	Get-IRMConfiguration

     From the output, locate the **AzureRMSLicensingEnabled** value: